jinglancui/ForestCO2/README.md

 Full details of methods are available in Cui et al. 2024

-The data were created by Cui et al. at ZJU
+The data were created by Cui et al. at ZJU.

 You are not allowed to redistribute these data.